A finite viscoelastic constitutive model for low to high strain rate response of elastomers with application of strain rate-induced glass transition: Acknowledgment

 \section{Acknowledgment}

-This work was performed with the support from the following programs: Dynamic Materials Properties (C2) Science Campaign, Engineering Technology and Maturation (ETM)--WTD, and Advanced Simulation and Computing (ASC)--PEM at Los Alamos National Laboratory, operated by Triad National Security, LLC, for the National Nuclear Security Administration of the U.S. Department of Energy (Contract No. 89233218CNA000001).
-B.D. also likes to acknowledge the technical discussions on finite viscoelasticity with Dr. Beijun Shen (Columbia University) and Michael Lapera (Johns Hopkins University).
+This work was performed with support from the following programs: Dynamic Materials Properties (C2) Science Campaign and Advanced Simulation and Computing (ASC)--PEM at Los Alamos National Laboratory, operated by Triad National Security, LLC, for the National Nuclear Security Administration of the U.S. Department of Energy (Contract No. 89233218CNA000001).
+B.D. would also like to acknowledge the technical discussions on finite viscoelasticity with Dr. Beijun Shen (Columbia University) and Michael Lapera (Johns Hopkins University).

 \begin{appendix}